12 Great Delivery Business Ideas For 2025

 4. Coffee and tea delivery

-The market for hot drinks like tea, coffee and chocolate was expected to hit US 20 billion in 2023, with a CAGR of 13% to 2027.
-In the United States, growth is expected to be even higher, with a starting value of $2 billion and a CAGR of over 20% — and almost all that growth will come from online sales and deliveries.
-Whether it’s freshly roasted coffee or single-origin tea, this can be a lucrative delivery business to start.
-There are even businesses dedicated to supporting coffee delivery businesses!
+The global market for hot drinks like tea, coffee and chocolate is expected to hit $27 billion in 2025, with a CAGR of 8.55% to 2029.
+In the United States, growth is expected to be even higher, with a starting value of $4 billion and a CAGR of 12% — and almost all that growth will come from online sales and deliveries.

 Ideas to spark your business planning